Oliver Sabel and Christian Mann: Reception

 American viewers in particular "reacted with unbridled enthusiasm" to the storyline, recognizing that Verbotene Liebe "not only didn't hesitate to show same-sex affection, but allowed its gay characters' storylines the same prominence as the heterosexual ones."
-This was in contrast to the storyline unfolding on the American soap opera As the World Turns of Luke Snyder and Noah Mayer, two gay characters who had been together for a year and still had not consummated their relationship.
+This was in contrast to the storyline unfolding at the time on the American soap opera As the World Turns of Luke Snyder and Noah Mayer, two gay characters who had been together for a year and still had not consummated their relationship.
 In 2008, Alexander Stevenson of Logo TV suggested that American serials "until very recently frequently treated gay content with kid gloves for fear of offending advertisers."
 On Verbotene Liebe, Olli and Christian are shown to have sex even though they are still unsure of their feelings for each other.
 Stevenson noted that other characters in the series are shown for the most part to be accepting of Olli and Christian's relationship, as a result of "Germany's more casual attitude toward gay people".
 In 2013, Verbotene Liebe was called "a beacon of LGBT inclusivity on an international level" amid the popularity of Olli and Christian.

 Robinson wrote in 2013, "If you wish to watch a gay couple's story unfold and evolve, you would struggle to find a better one than that of Christian and Oliver.
 In addition to the well-rounded characters and significant stories they have been part of, what really sets them apart is their portrayal."
 He noted that, aside from the introductory plot of a straight man realizing he is bisexual and in love with a man, "Verbotene Liebe has never sensationalised the couple's presence.
 Their relationship is treated like any other in the show, with all the surrounding cast treating them, quite rightly, in a normalised fashion ...
 However, what really helps take this TV couple to the next level is the acting and, in particular, the chemistry between Thore and Jo."
 Weil and Schölermann said they rarely get negative reactions to their characters.
 Weil said, "Most of the time we get very positive reactions.
 Even people who say 'I'm straight, and I usually don't like gay characters, but we like watching this couple' ...
 They just see two people in love.
 It's not all about their sex."
 Patterson explained in 2019, "Christian and Olli's tale was one without stereotypes that ultimately educated international audiences on the fact that sometimes men can just fall in love with other men and, in doing so, they can live happily ever after."